Get Free Program Info

 Prepare To Be in High Demand

 Civil engineers with decision-making, leadership, and problem-solving skills are in high demand.
 With the world’s focus now on renewable energy solutions, civil engineers must oversee these projects from conception to execution.
-According to the U.S. Bureau of Labor Statistics, the employment of civil engineers is projected to grow by 7% from 2021 to 2031.
+Employment of civil engineers will rise 5% between 2024 and 2034—faster than average—creating thousands of new opportunities across public and private sectors.

 These sought-after industry positions include: